UCL-CDI/cdi-hub/tutorials/automated-multimodal-medical-image-reporting/README.md

 Automated medical image interpretation, capable of generating human-like reports, can significantly alleviate this burden by expediting diagnoses, particularly in situations where experts are unavailable.
 However, real-world challenges remain, including model implementation, training, testing, and evaluation.
 To ensure safe and effective use in clinical settings, model outputs must undergo rigorous evaluation and meet established standards.

-### Model training and model evaluation
-1. Train and evaluate Medical Transformer for Chest X-ray Diagnosis and Reporting [7,8,9,11,12].
-2. Evaluation tools for image captioning, including BLEU, ROUGE-L, CIDEr, METEOR, SPICE scores [10,11,12].

-### Interface development
-To present reporting results, we recommend developing a Python-based interface using either [Streamlit](https://streamlit.io/) for a web-based solution or a simple command-line interface with [Click](https://click.palletsprojects.com/en/8.1.x/) or another suitable tool [12].

 </details>

 <details>